7. Linear Layers on Steroids

 Tasks

-1. Block the input batch \(X\) and the weight matrix \(W\) in the unit tests, i.e., file MatmulAtenBlocked.test.cpp in mini_dnn’s unfinished mini_dnn::backend::MatmulAtenBlocked implementation.
-Double-check that the sizes and strides of the obtained blocked matrices match your expectations.
+1. Block the input batch \(X\) and the weight matrix \(W\) in the unit tests, i.e. in the file MatmulAtenBlocked.test.cpp in mini_dnn’s unfinished mini_dnn::backend::MatmulAtenBlocked implementation.
+Check that the sizes and strides of the resulting blocked matrices match your expectations.

-2. Pass the blocked matrices to mini_dnn::backend::MatmulAtenBlocked::forward and finish the forward-pass operation by calling ATen for every submatrix, i.e., you have to call at::matmul \(K_b \cdot N_b \cdot C_b\) times.
+2. Pass the blocked matrices to mini_dnn::backend::MatmulAtenBlocked::forward and finish the forward pass operation by calling ATen for each submatrix, i.e. you have to call at::matmul \(K_b \cdot N_b \cdot C_b\) times.
 Return the blocked output batch.

-3. In the unit tests bring the blocked layout back to the one before you blocked the matrices.
-Make sure that your computed result matches ATen’s unblocked version.
+3. In the unit tests, bring the blocked layout back to the one before you blocked the matrices.
+Make sure your computed result matches the unblocked version of ATen.

 Hint